abuseofnotation/category-theory-illustrated/_chapters/07_natural_transformations.md

 So, are you ready to hear about natural transformations?
 Actually it is my opinion that you are not, so I would like to continue with something else.
 Let's ask ourselves the same question that we were poundering at the beginning of the previous chapter ---  what does it mean for two categories to be equal.

 We said that categorical isomorphism is somewhat too rigid to accurately capture the concept of equality.
-This is because (though it may seem contradictory) in isomorphic categories, *isomorphic objects aren't considered equal*, and so this concept goes against the idea that functions (and not objects) are the primary concept.
+This is because (though it may seem contradictory) *in isomorphic categories, isomorphic objects aren't considered equal*.
+And so this concept goes against the idea that functions (and not objects) are the primary concept.
 For example the following two categories are *not* isomorphic.

 ![Simple non-isomorphic categories](simple_non_isomorphic_categories.svg)